pranjal6314/LUGANODES/README.md

 npm run dev
 ```

-In order to build the project and run, use:
+In order to build the project and run it, use:

 ```
 npm run build